MashuAjmera/Visitor-Management/README.md

 mailPass = PASSWORD OF THE EMAIL SPECIFIED ABOVE HERE (STRING) mailHost = HOST IP BY WHICH EMAILS WILL BE SENT (STRING) mailPORT = PORT OF YOUR MAIL SERVER (generally 587)
 ```

-7.  connect MongoDb at PORT `27017`
+7.  connect MongoDb at PORT 27017
-8.  start the server: `node app`
+8.  start the server
+    `node app`
-9.  at the browser, go to `http://localhost:5000/`
+9.  at the browser, go to `http://localhost:PORT/`